Dong Phuong Oriental Bakery: Culinary role in community

-The bakery's banh mi sandwiches are often referred to as Vietnamese po-boys.
-Guidebook author Sara Roahen refers to the bakery as the Vietnamese Leidenheimer's, because Dong Phuong supplies bread for the area's banh mi makers.
-The bread is also used at the Borgne and Tamarind restaurants, whose unusual banh mi offerings include cured lamb belly, slow braised pork, and sautéed shrimp marinated with crushed garlic and kaffir lime leaf.
+The bakery's bánh mì sandwiches are often referred to as Vietnamese po-boys.
+Guidebook author Sara Roahen refers to the bakery as the Vietnamese Leidenheimer's, because Dong Phuong supplies bread for the area's bánh mì makers.
+The bread is also used at the Borgne and Tamarind restaurants, whose unusual bánh mì offerings include cured lamb belly, slow braised pork, and sautéed shrimp marinated with crushed garlic and kaffir lime leaf.

 Along with fellow Vietnamese cuisine restaurants such as Phở Tàu Bay, Tân Định, Kim Sơn, and Nine Roses, Dong Phuong has helped develop a loyal following in New Orleans for Vietnamese staples that includes organized fan clubs.
 The eateries are said to have succeeded in "weaving the cuisine into the larger Crescent City culture", including among those with no direct connection to Vietnam.

-A New York Times Magazine article cast Dong Phuong among the best banh mi makers in the U.S. and one of the most unusual in the area east of downtown New Orleans on Chef Menteur Highway.
-A 2010 New York Times article noted that most banh mi in New Orleans are made with bread from Dong Phuong and referred to the experience of having a banh mi at Dong Phuong as "one of the signal pleasures of the American South."
+A New York Times Magazine article cast Dong Phuong among the best bánh mì makers in the U.S. and one of the most unusual in the area east of downtown New Orleans on Chef Menteur Highway.
+A 2010 New York Times article noted that most bánh mì in New Orleans are made with bread from Dong Phuong and referred to the experience of having a bánh mì at Dong Phuong as "one of the signal pleasures of the American South."
 Some 16 varieties of the sandwich are offered.

 The Dong Phuong restaurant is a favorite of writer Poppy Z. Brite, and it is mentioned in his novel "Lost Souls".